This article is about why organ meat is important for a balanced raw dog food diet and where to buy it.

 These fall into the organ and raw meaty bone category and can be fed alongside muscle meat and liver for a balanced meal or as a snack between meals.

-Frozen organ mix
+Frozen organ mix for raw dog food

 Raw Feeding Miami also offers a ground organ mix called “Monstermash Organ Grind” which consists of beef liver, kidney, green tripe, and 2 other organs that it rotates.